pulkitmittal/performance-reviews/README.md

 * Create admin reviews view
 * Create user reviews list view
 * Create user individual review view
+* Cross browser testing
+* Find a windows machine to test on IE :(

 ### Backend
 * Use a better authentication mechanism - use passport or similar for saving auth token in database instead of application state